chrismacp/chrismacp.github.io/_posts/2019-04-07-watch-premier-league-football-on-dazn.md

  - berlin
 ---

-**UPDATE** - DAZN lost the rights to show Premier League football in Germany for the next three seasons (starting 2019-2020) so this article is not accurate any more :(
+*UPDATE*{: style="font-weight: bold"} - DAZN lost the rights to show Premier League football in Germany for the next three seasons (starting 2019-2020) so this article is not accurate any more :(
 {: .notice--warning}